joshdunnlime/papermill/docs/usage-cli.rst

       with `papermill - -` being implied by the pipes will read a notebook from stdin and write it out to stdout.

+      The OUTPUT_PATH can also be passed as a python formatted string where all user defined parameters can be passed.

+      `papermill template.ipynb analysis_{ANALYSIS_NAME}.ipynb \
+      -p ANALYSIS_NAME regression`

+      and will save the output to analysis_regression.ipynb.

     Options:
       --help-notebook                 Display parameters information for the given